Graphite bomb: Countermeasures

+Development and use cases

 United States

-Recovered BLU-114/Bs with partially unwound reels in the Museum of Aviation in Belgrade, Serbia.
+Recovered BLU-114/Bs with partially unwound reels in the Aeronautical Museum Belgrade, Serbia.
 Plaque reads: "Soft bomb", BLU-114/B with electrically conductive fibers for attacks on electrical power systems.

-The American version is typically labeled "BLU-114/B".
+The US version is typically labeled "BLU-114/B".
 BLU is a military acronym for "bomb live unit".
 The submunition's explosive charge detonates ejecting the carbon filaments from the metal canister.
 The filaments unwind and drift down until they settle on high voltage power distribution lines.

 The submunition is incorporated into the Blackout Bomb CBU-94.
 The CBU-94 consists of a SUU-66/B tactical munitions dispenser with 202 BLU-114/B submunitions.
 The submunitions each have a parachute device to orient and decelerate, and 147 reels of fine conductive fibers.

 The US Navy used sea-launched Tomahawk missiles with Kit-2 warheads, involving reels of carbon fibers, in Iraq as part of Operation Desert Storm during the Gulf War in 1991, where it disabled about 85% of the electricity supply.
 The US Air Force used the CBU-94, dropped by F-117 Nighthawks, during the NATO bombing of Yugoslavia on 2 May 1999, where it disabled more than 70% national grid electricity supply.
 The supply was restored in less than 24 hours though was later disrupted by a further attack on 7 May 1999.
 It was again used following the 2003 invasion of Iraq.

 South Korea

 South Korea has announced plans to build graphite bombs for use against North Korea to paralyse its electric grid in the event of a new war breaking out on the Korean Peninsula, subject to funding from the country's finance ministry.
-The weapons have been developed by South Korea's Agency for Defense Development, Yonhap news agency reported, as one element of the kill chain pre-emptive strike program.
-Contractors were selected in 2020 and the weapons were intended to be delivered by 2024.
+The weapons have been developed by South Korea's Agency for Defense Development, Yonhap News Agency reported, as one element of the kill chain pre-emptive strike program.
+Contractors were selected in 2020 and the weapons were intended to be delivered by 2024, and appear to have been tested by 2026.

 China

 In June 2025, the CCTV news agency shared an animated video showing a domestically produced graphite bomb, attributed to the China Aerospace Science and Technology Corporation.
 It was shown to be fired from a land-based vehicle, ejecting 90 cylindrical submunitions.
-These submunitions detonate in mid-air releasing chemically treated carbon filaments designed to short circuit high-voltage equipment.
+These submunitions detonate in mid-air releasing chemically treated carbon filaments designed to short-circuit high-voltage equipment.
 It has a range of 290 km, with a warhead weighing 490 kg.
 It is claimed to affect an area of at least 10,000 m^{2}.

+North Korea

+In April 2026, North Korea claimed to have conducted tests with carbon-fiber graphite bombs.
+It was described as a “special asset of strategic nature to be combined with and applied to various military means in different spheres" by state media.